johnwriting/writing/content/the_view.md

 “Thank you, babe.”

 He started off into the clearing.
-Rachel stood by, still as the trees surrounding her.
+Rachael stood by, still as the trees surrounding her.

 ~~~